-The types of wood used to make the ring also play a role.
-We typically source woods that have been known to stand the test of time, such as old growth heartwoods and hardwoods.
+The types of wood used to make the ring also help determine strength and durability.
+We source woods that have been known to stand the test of time, such as old-growth heartwoods and hardwoods.
 Rings can be finished using anything from beeswax to epoxy, but we use cyanoacrylate glue, commonly called CA glue.
 We use a medical grade CA which gives the rings a strong finish with a beautiful sheen.

 Taking Care of Your Ring

 Wooden rings don't require much active care.
-We generally recommend gentle cleaning with a soft, dry microfiber cloth to keep the ring looking shiny.
+We recommend gently cleaning it every now and then with a soft, dry microfiber cloth to keep the ring looking shiny.
 Other than that, the most important thing you can do to keep your ring in good shape is to avoid exposing it to potential damage in the first place.

 Water.
-Wooden rings finished with CA glue are water resistant.
-You don't have to take your ring off every time you wash your hands.
-However, it is generally not recommended to expose your ring to water more than you have to.
-Repeated long-term exposure to water will gradually wear down the finish.
-If, say, you go swimming every day as part of your workout, you should probably take your ring off.
+Wooden rings finished with CA glue are water resistant, so you don't have to worry about taking your ring off every time you wash your hands.
+However, like virtually all jewelry, it is generally not recommended to expose your ring to saltwater more than is necessary.

 - Chemicals.
 A variety of chemicals, including chemicals found in some household cleaning products, can break down the finish on your ring.
-As a general rule, it's best to wear rubber gloves when working with these products anyway, but you should also take your ring off, just to be safe.
+It's best to wear rubber gloves when working with these products anyway, but you should also take your ring off, just to be safe.

 If, after years of wear, your ring has become scratched, or you notice the finish has lost a bit of its luster, you can always send it back to us to be refinished.
 Most scratches are only surface-level, and our ring craftsmen are experienced in bringing older rings back to their original shine.
 Contact us today to learn more about caring for your wooden wedding ring.